dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/connect-github.md

 ## Authenticate your personal GitHub account

 After the dbt Cloud administrator [sets up a connection](/docs/cloud/git/connect-github#installing-dbt-cloud-in-your-github-account) to your organization's GitHub account, you need to authenticate using your personal account.
-You must connect your personal GitHub profile to dbt Cloud to use the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) and verify your read and write access to the repository.
+You must connect your personal GitHub profile to dbt Cloud to use the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) and [CLI](/docs/cloud/cloud-cli-installation) and verify your read and write access to the repository.

 :::info GitHub profile connection